karnesh/ScientificComputingMethod/README.md

 This project simulates the motion of a pendulum using Newton's second law.
 It takes into account damping.
 The equations of motion are integrated using Euler's algorithm.

 ## N Body Simulation
-This motion of planets around the sun is simulated in this project.
+The motion of N objects in a plane is simulated in this project.
+The motion follows Law of Universal Gravitation and objects exert gravitational forces on each other.
+This project is inspired from CS61B course data strucutres course.
+It uses standard libraries such as StdDraw for animation.
+The libraries can be found [here](https://introcs.cs.princeton.edu/).